TommasoFramba/CSE138_Assignment3/README.md

 Python Sockets Documentation https://realpython.com/python-sockets/ This is the documentation on Python sockets that helped to implement detecting if the main server is down for part 2.

 ### Mechanism Description:
-TODO: When a replica does Key-value operations it checks if the server is down and if it is then it broadcasts a delete view request to all other addresses in view.
+When a replica does a PUT or DELETE it opens a socket to all addresses in view and pings them with a five second timeout.
+If the timeout occurs and there is no response it is appended to a list of views to delete.
+It then calls the deleteViews method that deletes non responsive views on the replica that got the request and forwards a delete view to all other replicas that are still alive.